One more cheetah dies at Kuno National Park in Madhya Pradesh | Science-Environment

 One more cheetah has died at the Kuno National Park in Madhya Pradesh, making it the ninth feline to die since March, according to a statement from the state forest department.

 ''This morning, one of the female cheetahs -- Dhatri (Tbilisi) -- was found dead.
-A post-mortem is being conducted to determine the cause of death,'' the statement reads.
+A post-mortem is being conducted to determine the cause of death,'' the statement read.

 Fourteen cheetahs -- seven males, six females and a female cub -- are kept in enclosures in Kuno.
 A team comprising Kuno wildlife veterinarians and a Namibian expert regularly monitors their health.